darkreader/darkreader/README.md

 ## Building for use

-Dark Reader build script requires a JavaScript runtime, either NodeJS or Deno.
-We recommend using NodeJS, Deno support is experimental.
+Dark Reader build script requires a JavaScript runtime, either Node.js or Deno.
+We recommend using Node.js, Deno support is experimental.

-### Building with NodeJS
+### Building with Node.js

 You can install the extension from a file.
 Install [Node.js](https://nodejs.org/) (we recommend LTS or higher, but any version at or above 15 will work).
 Download the source code (or check out from git).